Expectation (song): Composition

 "Expectation" was written by Kevin Parker in the key of C major in a 6/4 time signature.
 It is based around the two repeating chords of Cmaj7 and Fmaj7.

 The song starts off in a polymeter rhythm, with 3/4 on the drums, and 6/8 on the guitar, bass and keyboard.
 The vocals have reverb and delay applied to them, and the guitars are distorted through a flanger pedal.
 The verse features a slight call and response type effect where Parker's vocals come in over the top of the drums and bass, and then when the vocals stop they are replaced by the guitar over the top of the drums and bass.
 During the guitar sections in the verse, there is also a heavily flanged guitar low in the mix playing a melody in the F major scale.

 Another verse comes in over the top of the pre-verse instrumental section.
 The pre-chorus is short and features an F5 power chord played on guitar to punctuate the lyrics.
 There is also a short bass fill, as well as a synth fill.

 The chorus then comes in, featuring a chord progression of A minor, E minor, Fmaj7, Cmaj7, G major, Fmaj7.
 The oscillating, echoed vocals from the chorus filter into the next section, with the guitar from the intro played in 4/4.
 The song then returns to 3/4 with the regular strumming pattern returning again.
-A flanged backwards guitar overdub is also included.
+A flanged backward guitar overdub is also included.